-For 2008, the Compensation Committee used the revenue and operating income of The Governance Institute, one of our divisions, as the performance measures for Ms. Raasch's annual cash incentive award because she is primarily responsible for the financial performance of The Governance Institute.
-The Compensation Committee set the performance targets for Ms. Raasch's award based on 2007 performance of The Governance Institute.
-Achievement of the target payout required performance at a level that represented substantial revenue and operating income growth over 2007.
+The Compensation Committee used the revenue and operating income of The Governance Institute, one of our divisions, as the performance measures for Ms. Raasch's annual cash incentive award for 2009 because she is primarily responsible for the financial performance of The Governance Institute.
+The Compensation Committee structured the incentive compensation program so that Ms. Raasch would receive a bonus based on the percentage of growth in The Governance Institute's revenue and operating income in 2009 over 2008, starting from "dollar one" of such growth and capped at 200% of base salary.
+In addition, due to the challenging economic conditions and low visibility concerning financial performance for 2009 at the time the award was granted, the Compensation Committee also provided that Ms. Raasch would receive a bonus equal to 50% of her base salary if The Governance Institute's 2009 revenue and operating income matched its 2008 levels.